Whether you are buying your dream home or an investment property, it is important to have all the necessary documents in order.

 1. Passport and OCI Card (if applicable)

-Overseas Citizens of India (OCI) would need to present their OCI Cards along with their foreign passports to purchase property in India.
+OCI holders need to present their OCI Cards along with their foreign passports to acquire property.

 2. Proof of Address

-In case the NRI buyer doesn’t have a residence in India, he/she has to provide proof of overseas residential address.
-These can be through documents like a Driving license, Identity card, Work permit, Utility bills etc.
+In cases where the NRI buyer does not have a residence in India, proof of their overseas residential address should be provided, which can be documents like a driver’s license, identity card, work permit, or utility bills, among others.

 3. PAN Card

-In India, Permanent Account Number (PAN) is used to track and regulate taxable income.
-A PAN card is essential for an NRI investor, especially if he or she intends to rent out the property later as the rental income is taxable.
-Furthermore, any future capital gain arising from the sale of the property will be subject to taxation.
+A Permanent Account Number (PAN) card is essential for NRI investors, particularly if they intend to rent out the property.
+Rental income is taxable, and any future capital gains from selling the property are subject to taxation.

 4 Power of Attorney (if applicable)

-If a purchase transaction takes a long time or the NRI is not in India, he can appoint a legal representative in India, and transfer the rights to execute the transaction through a Power of Attorney (POA).
-A Power of Attorney authorizes another person residing in India to complete the transaction on your behalf.
+If the purchase transaction is prolonged or the NRI buyer is not present in India, they can appoint a legal representative through a Power of Attorney (PoA) to execute the transaction on their behalf.

 5. Loan Sanction Letter (if applicable)

-NRIs are also eligible for obtaining home loans to finance their property purchase like Resident Indians.
-The loan sanction letter is proof that the applicant is eligible to avail of a certain amount of loan from its lender (bank or financial institution) subject to the fulfilment of specific terms and conditions as mentioned by the lender.
+NRIs are eligible for home loans to finance their property purchase, similar to resident Indians.
+The loan sanction letter serves as proof that the applicant is eligible to secure a specific loan amount, subject to the lender’s terms and conditions.

 6. Passport-size photographs

-A few passport-size photographs of the buyer will be required during the registration process.
+A few passport-size photographs of the buyer are needed during the property registration process.

 Documents To Be Produced by The Seller